Atlas-Authority/marketing-automation/README.md

 ## Running during Development

-Running the engine live (steps above) will cache data locally in git-ignored `data` directory.
-After it's cached, you can use `--in=local` for faster development and to avoid API calls.
+First you must download MPAC data via `npm run download`.
+This will cache data locally in git-ignored `data` directory.

-Instead of uploading to Hubspot, you can use `--out=local` and `--loglevel=verbose` (the default) to print data to console that would have been uploaded, or `--loglevel=info` to just show array counts.
+During development, output is not uploaded to HubSpot.
+It is printed to console if `--loglevel=verbose`.

 To save logs about what the scoring engine is doing during a dry-run, pass a subdirectory of "data" to `--savelogs` (see above).